Boost Your Digestive Health With These Simple Tips

 Drink Less Alcohol to Ease Stomach Problems

-Even a little bit of extra sodium in your diet can cause bloating.
-It can come from your salt shaker or from processed foods like packaged snacks and cereal.
-Cut back on your salt intake and avoid prepackaged foods when possible.
+Even a little extra in your diet can cause bloating.
+It can come from your salt shaker or from items like packaged snacks and cereal.
+Cut back and check food labels to see how much sodium is in a serving.

-Food-borne illnesses can mean diarrhea, nausea, and vomiting.
-To prevent them, keep cold food cold and hot food hot.
-Use different utensils and cutting boards when preparing fruits and vegetables and raw meat, poultry, or seafood.
-Make sure to use dairy products that have been pasteurized.
+No one wants food poisoning -- diarrhea, nausea, and vomiting.
+So keep cold food cold and hot food hot.
+Use different utensils and cutting boards when you prepare fruits or vegetables and raw meats.
+Make sure that all of your dairy products have been pasteurized.

 When Should You See Your Doctor?

 Make an appointment if your symptoms persist, come back, or bother you.
 See your doctor right away if you are or could be pregnant.
 Also seek immediate medical help if your symptoms are severe or if you have a fever, problems swallowing or going to the bathroom, times when you choke, bloody or black vomit or stool, abdominal pain, or have lost weight.
 Your doctor will find the cause so that you can feel better ASAP.

 IMAGES PROVIDED BY:

 3) Peter Dazeley/Photographers Choice